parisni/mimic-omop-guidelines/03-result.md

+1. ETL

+2. ANALYTICS

+- consize model, simple
+- normalized, but materialized views is a solution.
+- standardized code

+3. CONTRIB

 # table populated with their mimic source table link
 The OMOP-CDM contains n data tables.
 We populated m tables.
 From MIMICIII we create a standardized model called MIMICIII-OMOP.